phoniks2k/pxlya/utils/README.md

 Useage: `historyDownload.py canvasId startX_startY endX_endY start_date end_date
 This is used for creating timelapses, see the cmd help to know how

-## liveLog.sh
-shell script that watches the pixel.log file and outputs the stats of the current IPs placing there
-Usage: `./liveLog.sh LOGFILE CANVASID STARTX_STARTY ENDX_ENDY`

 ## pp-center\*.png
 center logo of pixelplanet

 ## change-canvasbackup
 just a script that got run once to add the missing tiles in historical view when  increasing the size of the moon canvas.

-## uploadImage.js
-nodejs script to upload a Image to the canvas without checks and without caring about what was previously there, don't use it for anything other than initially loading a very large image to the canvas.

 ## testStore.js
 used to test our own [connect-redis](https://github.com/tj/connect-redis) fork in src/utils/connectRedis.js